ishna/data-512-a2/README.md

 ## Output

+1. Two source data files:
+- page_data: This dataset contains the country, revision ID and names of each politician wikipedia article.
+- WPDS_2018_data: The dataset contains the country name and population of that country.

+2. Final data file in CSV format that contains all articles you analyzed, the corresponding country and population, and their predicted quality score.
 The final format of the file "Final_combined_data.csv" is given below:

 | country       | GA_FA          | revision_id  | article_quality | page| Population mid-2018 (millions) | frequency	| articles-per-population-percentage	| high-quality-percentage